 Economic security has taken a front and center position in Japan’s national security and foreign policy strategy—the term appears in bilateral meetings and multilateral ones like the G7.
 A SCS would go a long way to boost Japan’s bid to effectively exercise its role as a leader in the Indo-Pacific region.

-Rintaro Nishimura is a first-year graduate student in the Asian Studies Program at Georgetown University's Walsh School of Foreign Service.
+Rintaro Nishimura is an analyst with the Japan practice at The Asia Group and a first-year graduate student in the Asian Studies Program at Georgetown University's Walsh School of Foreign Service.
 He writes on international relations in Northeast Asia, mostly focusing on Japanese foreign and security policy.
 A native of Tokyo, Japan, his articles have appeared in the Georgetown Journal of Asian Affairs, The National Interest, The Diplomat, and Northeastern University Political Review.
 His current research interests are focused on Japan’s Indo-Pacific strategy and the geoeconomics of the region.
 He can be found on Twitter (@RinNishimura) and http://rintaronishimura.com